CConory/DataMing_A1/README.md

 # DataMing_A1

+## Project title "Construct an Image from the Gaussian noise by the Diffusion Model"

+Teammate
+Kuang Wenwei (3036033792)
+Wei Tianqi (3036081804)
+Chen siwei (3036031823)
+Li Dongheng(3036034875)

-## Our experiment code and explaination are in code.ipynb
+### Our experiment code and explaination are in code.ipynb

 If you don't want to train the noise estimated model, you could load the weight in code.ipynb as following.